-Johnson Creek floods on average every other year.
-It is one of the last free-flowing streams in the Portland area and provides important habitat for coho and Chinook salmon, steelhead and cutthroat trout.
+Johnson Creek is one of the last free-flowing streams in the Portland area and provides important habitat for coho and Chinook salmon, steelhead and cutthroat trout.

 During the last 200 years, people have altered the Johnson Creek watershed in an attempt to reduce flood impacts and to make it easier to develop the land near the creek.
-In the 1930’s the Works Progress Administration (WPA) widened, deepened and rock-lined 15 miles of Johnson Creek in an effort to prevent future flooding.
-Despite that effort, Johnson Creek has flooded 39 times in the last 60 years.
+In the 1930s the Works Progress Administration widened, deepened and rock-lined 15 miles of Johnson Creek in an effort to prevent future flooding.
+Despite that effort, Johnson Creek has exceeded flood stage 44 times since 1940 (as of September 2020).

 Current efforts to restore Johnson Creek focus on restoring its natural resource functions.
 This type of restoration provides flood storage, water quality benefits, and increases fish and wildlife habitat by returning some of the natural historic conditions and functions to the watershed.